What Makes Packaging Sustainable?

 The message seemed to land, and the aluminum tin design took home the win.
 The SCA judges the awards on five criteria, and within the design category, judges look for products that “minimize material use or incorporate recycled, up-cycled, or otherwise sustainable materials.”

 But what does it really mean for packaging to be sustainable?
-“Sustainable packaging is packaging that meets the needs of the present without compromising the ability of future generations to meet their own needs,” says Madeleine Smart, brand manager for decent packaging, a U.K.-based and B Corp-certified packaging manufacturer.
+“Sustainable packaging is packaging that meets the needs of the present without compromising the ability of future generations to meet their own needs,” says Madeleine Smart, marketing manager for decent packaging, a U.K.-based and B Corp-certified packaging manufacturer.

 Sustainability is also a multi-faceted concept.
 It’s important to weigh and compare various sustainability considerations, including a product’s materials, carbon footprint, and circularity.
 “Sustainability has many different faces, and each packaging material has its own sustainability story,” says Charles van Reij, global packaging lead at the Cradle to Cradle Products Innovation Institute, a nonprofit organization that encourages brands to create safe, circular, and responsible products.